Overview

 • Querying the model with all possible positions is too expensive.
 Even if querying multiple positions were feasible, the system still might not find a consistent ranking across multiple ranking scores as can be seen in the image below (source).

-• For a more detailed analysis on positional bias, please refer the position/selection bias primer.
+• For a more detailed analysis on positional bias, please refer our bias primer.

 Putting it all together